tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/服务等级协议_intl_en.md

 ## 1. Terms and Definitions

-#### 1.1  **Tencent Cloud Workload Protection Service: **means the product features (both basic edition and professional edition) provided by Cloud Workload Protection.
+#### 1.1  **Tencent Cloud Workload Protection Service:** means the product features (both basic edition and professional edition) provided by Cloud Workload Protection.
 The Service Availability of professional edition is no less than 99% while the basic edition is free to use with no guarantee of Service level.
 For details, please refer to the Service you purchase and the contents of the Service provided by Tencent Cloud.

 #### 1.2  **Service Unavailability:** The failure or malfunction of the security function caused by the abnormality of the Cloud Workload Protection Service system (for example, the security feature cannot be used, and the product cannot be started or uninstalled).

-#### 1.3  **Service Downtime Calculated in Minutes**: Service Downtime Calculated in Minutes = the time when the Service Unavailability of the Service is fixed – the time when the Service Unavailability of the Service starts.
+#### 1.3  **Service Downtime Calculated in Minutes:** Service Downtime Calculated in Minutes = the time when the Service Unavailability of the Service is fixed – the time when the Service Unavailability of the Service starts.
 Such downtime will be calculated in minutes, and when the downtime, or an unrounded portion thereof, is less than sixty (60) seconds, it will be rounded up to one (1) minute.
 For example, if the actual downtime is one (1) minute and one (1) second, the Service Downtime Calculated in Minutes is two (2) minutes.
 If the Service Unavailability of the Service is fixed within one (1) minute, which means that the actual downtime of the Service is less than one (1) minute, such downtime will not be counted towards the Service Downtime.

 #### 1.4  **Service Month(s)**: means the calendar month(s) within the term of the Service purchased by you.
 For example, if you purchase the Service for a term of three months starting from March 17, there will be four (4) Service Months (the first Service Month from March 17 to March 31, the second from April 1 to April 30, the third from May 1 to May 31, and the fourth from June 1 to June 16).
 The availability of the Service will be calculated independently for each Service Month.

 ## 2. Service Availability

-#### 2.1  **Calculation of Service Availability **
+#### 2.1  **Calculation of Service Availability**

 Service Availability = ((total time of a Service Month calculated in minutes - Service Downtime Calculated in Minutes within a Service Month) / total time of a Service Month calculated in minutes) × 100%

-#### 2.2  **Service Availability Standard **
+#### 2.2  **Service Availability Standard**

 **The Service Availability of the Service provided by Tencent Cloud will be** **no less than** **99%**.
 You are entitled to the compensation as set forth in Section 3 below if the Service Availability fails to meet the aforementioned standard, other than in any circumstance as provided for in the release of liabilities provisions below.